vvanurag/camera_calibration/README.md

 THese Telegram articles [Part1](https://www.tangramvision.com/blog/camera-modeling-exploring-distortion-and-distortion-models-part-i)https://www.tangramvision.com/blog/camera-modeling-exploring-distortion-and-distortion-models-part-i [Part2](https://www.tangramvision.com/blog/camera-modeling-exploring-distortion-and-distortion-models-part-ii)https://www.tangramvision.com/blog/camera-modeling-exploring-distortion-and-distortion-models-part-ii [Part3](https://www.tangramvision.com/blog/camera-modeling-exploring-distortion-and-distortion-models-part-iii)https://www.tangramvision.com/blog/camera-modeling-exploring-distortion-and-distortion-models-part-iii Explains distortions and sites the papers that mention the distortions and the algorithms

+Try to understand the mathematical modeling of the the lens effcts including focal length, dstortions(radial, tangential, ect), ect.

 Cyrill Stachniss mentions DLT method for Camera Intrinsics and extrinsics combined.
 Need to know its functioning.
 I think its formulating projection matrix and solving it linearly by using Pseudo inverse method.